fbpx

 • Ongoing Communication and Updates: Regular communication with the insurer, providing updates on your condition, treatment, and any attempts to return to work.

-We represent disability claimants all over Ontario – and our disability lawyers can help you get the compensation deserve you you.
+We represent disability claimants all over Ontario, and our disability lawyers can help you get the compensation you deserve.
 Our consultations are 100% free – and if you decide to work with our Hamilton disability lawyers, the fee is free.
 We do not charge our clients anything unless we win their case.
-We are happy to provide you the legal advice you need in order for you to make an informed decision about your own particular situation.
-Call us no matter where you are in Ontario at 1-844-LALANDE or local in the Southern Ontario region at 905-333-8888.
-Alternatively, you can send us a confidential email through our website – and we would be happy to explain your long-term disability rights and legal options to you, at no cost.
+We are happy to provide you with the legal advice you need to make an informed decision about your particular situation.

 Free Case Review